Deadline for Applications is 3/17/2021

 - Ability to carry out multiple work assignments.

 - Must be 18 years of age.

 - Acquire and maintain a valid Wisconsin Driver’s License within 3 months of hire date.

-- Ability to perform minimal computer functions such as punch in/out on webclock and email.
+- Ability to perform minimal computer functions such as entering work time and email.

 Salary and Benefits

 Commensurate depending on qualifications and experience.

 The University of Wisconsin System provides a liberal benefits package, including participation in a state pension plan.

 HOW TO APPLY:

 Applications must be submitted electronically through our employment portal.
 If you need additional assistance you may contact Human Resources at (262) 595-2204.
 Hours 8:00am-4:30pm Monday-Friday.